-RRB Group D Exam Pattern 2026: Selection Process & Full Details
+RRB Group D Exam Pattern 2026: Selection Process & Complete Guide

 Manish

-The Railway Recruitment Board (RRB) has released the 2026 notification for over 22,000 vacancies, including Track Maintainer Grade-IV, Helper/Assistant, and Assistant Pointsman posts.
-To succeed in the RRB Group D 2026 exam, candidates must master the exam pattern and the comprehensive syllabus of the RRB Group D. Understanding the marking scheme and selection stages is essential for a structured study plan.
-Explore the latest updates on the RRB Group D recruitment process below.
+The Railway Recruitment Board (RRB) has released the RRB Group D Level-1 2026 notification, announcing 22,000 vacancies for roles including Track Maintainer Grade-IV, Helper/Assistant, and Assistant Pointsman.
+To successfully crack the RRB Group D Exam 2026, candidates must thoroughly understand the exam pattern and the official syllabus of the RRB Group D exam.
+Reviewing the updated exam pattern, selection stages, and marking scheme is crucial for a strategic preparation plan.

 RRB Group D Selection Process 2026

-The RRB Group D 2026 examination consists of a Computer-Based Test (CBT) held nationwide.
-The Railway Administration reserves the right to conduct the CBT in either a single or multi-stage format.
-Successful candidates proceed to the Physical Efficiency Test (PET), followed by mandatory Document Verification and a Medical Examination.
+The RRB Group D 2026 recruitment features a Computer-Based Test (CBT) conducted nationwide.
+The Railway Administration reserves the authority to hold the CBT in either single or multi-stage formats.
+Candidates who clear the CBT will proceed to the Physical Efficiency Test (PET), followed by Document Verification (DV) and a mandatory Medical Examination.

-The formal recruitment process consists of the following key examination stages:
+The comprehensive recruitment process consists of the following key stages:

 1. Computer Based Test (CBT-1)